-Today (November 5) marks exactly twenty years since Test won his first and only Intercontinental Championship, beating Edge on Raw.
+It's been over 21 years since Test won his first and only Intercontinental Championship, beating Edge on Raw.

 The lanky Canadian was a former European, Tag Team and Hardcore Champion at that point, but the IC strap was typically reserved for people the company had bigger plans for.

 Because Test lost the title back to Edge just thirteen days later at Survivor Series - which was the official end of the Invasion storyline - in a match that unified the Intercontinental Title with the WCW United States Championship.

 Test managed to squeeze in a successful defense against Matt Hardy in between winning and losing it.

 It was a pointless reign bereft of any highlights and, as a result, Test ranks as one of the least memorable Intercontinental Champions ever.

 He's not alone when it comes to holding what has typically been viewed as WWE's second-biggest singles title, of course.
 Not everyone can be a Randy Savage, Chris Jericho or Bret Hart, as much as they would like to be.

 There have been, to date, 87 different Intercontinental Champions in the belt's long and illustrious history, but you might have trouble recalling some of these less-than-stellar titleholders.

 During the height of the Attitude Era, the Intercontinental Title began to lose a little bit of its lustre.